AnneDroidd/Leaf-Classification/README.md

 ### Note:
 - For SVM, the Flavia dataset was used as is
 - For CNN, the Flavia dataset was arranged in sub folders, named after the species each image belongs to
+- For testing the classifiers, a new folder with images manipulated from the Flavia dataset was used.
+Manipulated implies that the imgages were rotated, flipped or translated.